bcgov/cas-ciip-portal/docs/dev-environment-setup.md

 🙌
 ```

-Make a **draft** pull request against the default branch, and request another developer for review.
+Make a **draft** pull request against the default branch, and request another developer's review.
 This will not be merged, but pushing to GitHub and running CircleCI steps will help verify you have all the correct permissions and signed commits.

 <!-- ### Start & configure psql server
 - https://www.postgresql.org/download/macosx/ for an installer